-- i.
-The report, the statutory accounts and management accounts were noted by the River Hamble Harbour Management Committee and submitted to the River Hamble Harbour Board for approval. - ii.
-The Committee noted that as of 31 March 2021 the General Reserve has a balance of £43,829 and notes that the General Reserve balance is currently expected to exceed the maximum balance set out in the reserves policy in 2022, requiring a decision to be taken at that time on how to treat the excess. - iii.
-That the Committee supported the recommended changes to the 2021/22 budget.
+i.
+The report, the statutory accounts and management accounts were approved by the River Hamble Harbour Board.

+ii.
+The board noted that as of 31 March 2021 the General Reserve has a balance of £43,829 and notes that the General Reserve balance is currently expected to exceed the maximum balance set out in the reserves policy in 2022, requiring a decision to be taken at that time on how to treat the excess.

+iii.
+That the Board approved the recommended changes to the 2021/22 budget.

-10. REVIEW OF HARBOUR DUES
+11. REVIEW OF HARBOUR DUES

-The Committee considered a report of the Director of Culture, Communities and Business Services in respect of the rate of Harbour Dues for 2021/22
+The Board considered a report of the Director of Culture, Communities and Business Services in respect of the rate of Harbour Dues for 2021/22.